sumovishal/sumologic-go-sdk/docs/VisualOutlierData.md

 ### NewVisualOutlierData

-`func NewVisualOutlierData(anomalyScore float64, baseline float64, unit float64, lowerBound float64, upperBound float64, isOutlier bool, ) *VisualOutlierData`
+`func NewVisualOutlierData(baseline float64, unit float64, lowerBound float64, upperBound float64, isOutlier bool, ) *VisualOutlierData`

 NewVisualOutlierData instantiates a new VisualOutlierData object This constructor will assign default values to properties that have it defined,